mozzarellaV8/agora-marketplace/AgAssociationRules.md

 ```
 ![log dist usd](plots/arules/usd-dist-02-log.jpeg)

 Visually it appears the 'mean' of the log distribution of prices falls around 4.5 - of course, visually, that might change depending on the number of breaks/binwidth.
 But assuming that's case, prices can be observed in a range from about $60-$100 near the mean.
-This is judging from exponentiating 4.25 adn 4.75 out.
-The spike at _about_ 0 seems to indicate a number of $1 listings.
+This is judging from exponentiating 4.25 and 4.75 out.
+The spike at at/near zero seems to indicate a number of $1 listings.
 From exploratory plots, this spike is likely the result of eBook listings.

-_aside_: Depending on the variable scale, it can be annoying to manually label axes in base graphics; but maybe more annoying is when I spend too much time tweaking ggplot2 parameters to get a result that I don't consider an improvement. _smh_
+**_aside_**: Depending on the variable scale, it can be annoying to manually label axes in base graphics; but maybe more annoying is when I spend too much time tweaking ggplot2 parameters to get a result that I don't consider an improvement. **_smh_**

 ![gg log price dist](plots/arules/usd-dist-02-log-gg.png)